ARMmbed/mbed-os/docs/design-documents/hal/0000-spi-overhaul.md

     - if `ssel` is `NC` the hal implementation ignores this pin.
     - if `ssel` is not `NC` then the hal implementation owns the pin and its management.
 - When managed by the hal implementation, `ssel` is always considered active low.
+- When managed by the hal implementation, `ssel` must be asserted for the whole duration of the spi transmission.
+- When managed by the hal implementation, the delay from the chip select assert to the first clock edge must be at least half spi clock period.
+- When managed by the hal implementation, the delay from the last clock edge to the chip select de-assert to must be at least half spi clock period.
+- If hardware can not handle all `ssel` related requirements, then device capabilities should indicate that `ssel` cannot be managed by hardware.
 - When the hardware supports the half-duplex (3-wire) mode, if `miso` (exclusive) or `mosi` is missing in any function that expects pins, the bus is assumed to be half-duplex.
 - `spi_free()` resets the pins to their default state.
 - `spi_free()` disables the peripheral clock.